3 Best Hiking Trails in Richmond, CA

 Since 1973

 Point Pinole Regional Shoreline has approximately 2,315 acres and features camping, fishing, hiking, walking, jogging, picnicking, and horseback riding.
-A quiet, out-of-the-way place to explore and enjoy the sun.
+The trail provides beautiful views of the Marin shoreline, Mt.
+Tamalpais, San Pablo Bay, and sailboat and shipping traffic.
+The trail is operated by the East Bay Regional Park District.
+The trail is also full of grasses, meadows, wildflowers, and trees.
+This is a great place to do moderate hiking through eucalyptus trees, large open fields, marshland, and along the coast.
+Point Pinole Regional Shoreline has public restrooms, picnic tables, and kid-friendly hikes for more convenience.
 As this is a dog-friendly park, it has lots of lovely space for walking dogs.
-The place Provides visitors with safe access to the park.
-Beautiful views of the Marin shoreline, Mt.
-Tamalpais, San Pablo Bay, and sailboat and shipping traffic exist.
-The park is full of grasses, meadows, Wildflowers, and trees.
-This is the right place to do moderate hiking through eucalyptus trees, large open fields, marshland, and along the coast.
-They have well-maintained and clean bathrooms and many picnic areas with tables.

 Reviews | Play Video | Write a Review